neuralnexus/pr-agent/README.md

 ---

- This repository contains the open-source PR Agent Project.
+ This repository contains a lightly modified version of the open-source PR Agent Project.
+It is hacked to be compatible with third-party open-ai API endpoints
- It is not the Qodo free tier.

 Try the free version on our website.